-- House keys and access documents to your stay
+- House keys and access documents for your stay

 Straigh forward really, have everything you need to secure and get back home but also to be able to find and access your holiday stay.

 - Travel documents

 This applies to any documents needed like for example, boarding passes, train or bus tickets etc.

 Depending on where you are travelling and for how long, you might need a VISA.
 Don’t forget to take any relevant documentation with you or your trip could be over.

 - Other documents

 This could apply to anything such as the booking of an event, tickets, a travel guide, car rental details etc.